RackPing/api_client_samples/perl/README.md

 our $VERSION = '6.26';
 ```

-On Mac OS X, SSL certificates are needed:
+On Mac OS X, SSL certificates are needed for perl LWP:
 ```
 sudo cpan Mozilla::CA
 ```